 VOC emissions include “any compound of carbon, excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions” (40 CFR 51.100(s)).
 A limited number of airborne organic compounds have been determined to have negligible photochemical reactivity and are excluded from the definition of VOC, but hundreds-of-thousands of individual species (Goldstein and Galbally, 2007) that span more than 10-orders of magnitude in volatility (Robinson et al., 2007) remain atmospherically relevant.
-Representing each individual species would be computationally impractical and the species information must be condensed for regulatory modeling purposes.
+Representing each individual species would be computationally impractical in a photochemical model.
+As such, species information must be condensed.
 Condensed chemical mechanisms, such as Carbon Bond 6 (CB6, Yarwood et al., 2010), SAPRC07 (Carter, 2010), the Regional Atmospheric Chemistry Mechanism version 2 (RACM2, Goliff et al., 2013), and the Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM, Pye et al., 2023), are developed to represent this complex chemistry in AQMs.
 In these mechanisms, organic chemistry is reduced to select explicit and lumped species or functional groups that represent both directly emitted compounds and secondary compounds that form from reactions in the atmosphere, as well as corresponding chemical reactions.

 The source-level speciation of VOC emissions varies considerably, and expertise is required to match organic profiles to VOC sources.
-SPECIATE is the U.S. EPA’s repository of organic gas and particulate matter (PM) speciation profiles of air pollution sources and v5.3 currently houses more than 3000 individual compounds and 2500 gas-phase profiles.
-Gas-phase organic profiles within SPECIATE are typically generated as Total Organic Gas (TOG) profiles, which include all exempt organics, in addition to regulatory defined VOCs.
+SPECIATE is the U.S. EPA’s repository of organic gas and particulate matter (PM) speciation profiles of air pollution sources and v5.4 currently houses more than 3000 individual compounds and 2500 gas-phase profiles.
+Gas-phase organic profiles within SPECIATE are typically generated as Total Organic Gas (TOG) profiles, which include all exempt gas-phase organics, in addition to regulatory defined VOCs.
 SCCs are mapped to SPECIATE profiles using a speciation cross-reference file (GSREF), which serves as input for the Sparse Matrix Operator Kerner Emissions (SMOKE) Modeling System.
 Two other important input files for SMOKE include the “speciation profile file,” or GSPRO, and the “pollutant-to-pollutant conversion factors file,” or GSCNV.
-The GSPRO contains the factors that are used to disaggregate inventory pollutant emissions (e.g., VOC) into emissions of chemical mechanism-specific species required by an AQM.
+The GSPRO contains the factors that are used to disaggregate inventory pollutant emissions (e.g., VOC) into the chemical mechanism-specific species required by an AQM.
 The GSCNV contains conversion factors that are used to translate inventory pollutant emissions (e.g., VOC) into other, related pollutants (e.g., TOG).

 To facilitate the generation of the GSPRO, “mechanism mapping” must be performed.
-This process maps each of the individual compounds within SPECIATE to the appropriate chemical mechanism-specific specie(s), and this mapping is housed in the mechanism_4Import (hereafter mech4import) file for gases and the mech_PM file for particulate matter.
-Both files are input into the Speciation Tool, which generates GSPRO and GSCNV files.
+This process maps each of the individual compounds within SPECIATE to the appropriate chemical mechanism-specific specie(s), and this mapping is housed in the mechanism_4Import (hereafter mech4import) file (Section 2.1.7) for gases and the mech_PM file (Section 2.1.6) for particulate matter.

-The SPECIATE-to-SMOKE Tool (S2S-Tool) performs both the mapping process and the functions of the prior Speciation Tool, which generated GSCNV and GSPRO files.
+The SPECIATE-to-SMOKE Tool (S2S-Tool) performs both the mapping process and generates GSCNV and GSPRO files.
 In this User’s Guide, the description, input files, output files, and functionality of the S2S-Tool and mechanism-specific mapping scripts are documented.
 The S2S-Tool was developed and will be maintained by the U.S. EPA.
-The S2S-Tool both translates the most common functions of the existing Speciation Tool into a python-based collection of modules and adds new functionality to enable state-of-science speciation representation (e.g., semi-volatile primary organic aerosol source-based assignments).
-In addition, the description, methods applied, mechanisms considered, and assumptions for the in-house mechanism mapping scripts are included.
-This mapping process was previously performed manually, and these new scripts both streamline the mapping process and make it more transparent.

 Below, the overall process of translating emission methods to photochemical modeling input is illustrated.